 24 Hour Home Care VS an Assisted Living Facility in Greater Herndon, VA

-Comfort Keepers offers 24 hour home care to seniors in Herndon, McLean, Arlington, and surrounding areas
+Comfort Keepers offers 24 hour home care to seniors in Herndon, McLean, Reston, and surrounding areas

 Did you know that, according to the CDC, the average nursing home resident gets only 12 minutes of nursing care per day?

 What if you could keep them at home?
 There are a number of advantages 24 hour home care provides for seniors in need of living assistance that are not provided by Assisted Living services.
 See the chart below for a summary.